Lablab

 Lablab purpureus is a species of bean in the family Fabaceae.
-It is native to Africa and it is cultivated throughout the tropics for food.
+It is native to sub-Saharan Africa and it is cultivated throughout the tropics for food.
 English language common names include hyacinth bean, lablab-bean bonavist bean/pea, dolichos bean, seim or sem bean, lablab bean, Egyptian kidney bean, Indian bean, bataw and Australian pea.
-It is the only species in the monotypic genus Lablab.
+Lablab is a monotypic genus.